MinamiMunakata/WakeMeApp/README.md

 Thank you [@Natsumi](https://github.com/coooopeeeer) for designing all layouts of WakeMeApp.
 The design is really well-organized, user-friendly, and beautiful.
 When I first told you the idea, you immidiately understood the consepts and gave me a lot of advice as a designer.
 Whenever I asked you an additional design, you were always flexible and dealed with my requests.
 Thank you so much for your help, and please let me know if I can return the favor!

+## Note:
+⚠️ The `google-services.json` from Firebase which is nessesary to run this app is not included in this repository for security reasons.